Annual Officeholder Financial Disclosure Statements

 Historical Officeholder Financial Disclosure Statements

-Please note: Annual Financial Disclosure Statements cover financial activity occurring during the previous calendar year.
+Please note: The years shown refer to when the Annual Financial Disclosure Statements were filed.
+They cover financial activity occurring during the previous calendar year.

 Note: Residential addresses and names of minor children have been redacted for years 2016 and earlier.
 Effective January 1, 2017, public officers may provide either a home or work address.
 Additionally, if disclosure of the identity of the public officer's spouse or minor child would otherwise be required, a public officer may comply with the identification requirement by using the term "spouse" or "minor child", as applicable.